Heath Shuler: Elections

 Although Shuler represented a district with a slight Republican bent, he had a lifetime ACU rating of 28.5.

 In July 2011, the Republican-dominated General Assembly significantly redrew the 11th.
 The district and its predecessors had been anchored in Asheville for over a century.
 However, the new map saw most of heavily Democratic Asheville drawn into the 10th.
 To make up for the population loss, a number of heavily Republican counties in the Foothills were moved to the 11th.
 The redistricting reduced the percentage of registered Democrats in the 11th from 43% to 36%.
 Chris Cooper, a political science professor at Western Carolina University, concluded that the new district was so heavily Republican that Shuler would need to "practically completely separate himself from the Democratic party" in order to have any chance of winning a fourth term.
 Years later, NBC News also concluded that the redrawn 11th was all but unwinnable for a Democrat, even one as conservative as Shuler.
 The map was drawn in a way that a number of neighborhoods in Asheville, and even streets, were split between the two districts.
 In some parts of Asheville, one side of the street moved to the 10th while the other side remained in the 11th.

 Over the course of 2011, several persons declared their candidacy for Shuler's seat or expressed interest in a possible run.

 On February 2, 2012, Shuler announced that he would not run for another term.
 He endorsed his former chief of staff, Hayden Rogers, in the race to succeed him.
-However, as expected in the now heavily Republican district, Rogers was heavily defeated by Republican Mark Meadows.
-Years later, he told NBC News that the kind of ultra-precise redistricting that enabled the Republican-dominated legislature to split Asheville between two districts was bad for the country because it made it all but impossible to elect moderates to Congress.
-He argued that a fairer redistricting system was "the single greatest thing that could happen."
+However, as expected, Rogers found the new 11th's redder hue impossible to overcome, and was heavily defeated by Republican Mark Meadows.
+Years later, Shuler told NBC News that the kind of ultra-precise redistricting that enabled the Republican-dominated legislature to split Asheville between two districts was bad for the country because it made it all but impossible to elect moderates to Congress.
+He argued that a fairer redistricting system was "the single greatest thing that could happen".
+Underscoring how Republican the district now was, Shuler would be the last Democrat to win as much as 40 percent of the district's vote until 2020, when the district regained all of Asheville.